The Man From UNCLE

 not mentioned this little complication to his partner.
 No need for the

-pessimistic, worrisome Russian to know of this extra tid-bit
+pessimistic, worrisome Russian to know of this extra tid-bit of bad luck.

 With a long, deep intake of breath he